-The effects of climate change are already evident in the world we live in.
+The effects of climate change are abundantly evident in the world we live in.
 Scientists have warned that we only have 12 years to limit what will otherwise be irreversible damage to our planet.
-It can be overwhelming to think about what we as individuals can do to combat this crisis, but scientists predict that the biggest action we can take is what we put on our plates.
+It can be overwhelming to think about what we as individuals can do to combat this crisis, but scientists predict that the biggest action we can take is to eat for health and the planet, starting with what we put on our plates.

 It is predicted that 10 billion people will inhabit the earth by 2050.
 However our current meat-centric diet is unfit to continue feeding the planet and industrial farming is destroying the environment.

-In a nutshell, it’s healthy for people and healthy for the planet.
+In a nutshell, what’s ultimately healthy for people is also healthy for our planet.
 Thus, they have dubbed it the Planetary Health Diet, and it essentially requires a drastic drop in meat intake and eating a hell of a lot more plants.

 Based on the sheer demand and consumption of meat products that have assisted our planet getting to the stage it is at today (aka in crisis), it will take quite a lifestyle overhaul for some.
 Whilst a lot of us are in awe of the great restraint and discipline of our vegan friends, a restricted diet mindset isn’t the safest way of getting there.